jyoko/js-threads-canonical-reference/draft.md

 1. If you choose to define the words differently then the assertion of this document can be made untrue.

-The position of this document is that is always true of any statement and is pointless semantic debate.
+The position of this document is that is always true of any statement and is pointless semantic debate; as this document cannot defend itself any readers or usage will simply have to trust the document says what it means.

 ### Explanation of a Javascript Runtime